dingherself/130/handouts/_posts/2024-10-01-the-sex-wars.md

 - Pornography also teaches us how women should be treated and what women are for—men’s pleasure.
 This legitimizes rape, battery, harassment, objectification, etc.
 - Pornography silences women: literally (e.g., revenge porn) and illocutionarily (e.g., the ‘no’ that fails to be heard as refusal).
 - Feminist porn? erotica?
 Discuss.
+- Davis/Greene-style critique (Jaila)?
+Does pornography not also enact racism?

 *Playboy*: we are a feminist magazine now—we empower women, give women freedom.